 Figure 5-3: VoD Content Management

-The AO ingest server is an platform that allows an AO to upload VoD media and metadata files in a pre-defined format and to trigger ingest of those files via a well defined schedule towards the ingest server.
+The AO ingest server is an platform that allows an AO to upload VoD media and metadata files in a pre-defined format and to trigger ingest of those files via a well defined schedule towards the Wyre ingest server.
 It also allow the AO to receive technical catalogue files that contain the necessary technical reference data in order to allow AO STB`s and systems to use those assets in their network locations.

 The VoD CMS system contains all necessary information on the VoD assets to create technical streaming parameters.
-It will push the content to the VoD central library from where distribution is triggered into and over the CDN so that the content comes available in the regional play-out points on the VDP´s in each VoD serving area.
+It will push the content to the VoD central library from where distribution is triggered into and over the Wyre CDN so that the content comes available in the regional play-out points on the VDP´s in each VoD serving area.

-WRO Annex IP Interactive Services (AIDTV)
+Wyre WRO Annex IP Interactive Services (AIDTV)

-This section provides a high-level network and service architecture overview of the Interactive Services Annex part of the ROTV.
+This section provides a high-level network and service architecture overview of the Wyre Interactive Services Annex part of the ROTV.
 It shows how the Interactive Digital TV part fits in the overall architecture referenced in section 2 above in this document and also highlights the different subsystems of NE.G02B.
 The details on how this works in terms of STB integration and Back-End integration can be found in References 1 and 2 respectively.